valentinp/valentinp.github.com/_posts/2019-06-15-perennial-with-the-earth.md

 Until the howl and silence are one the same;
 until we meet
 our Maker,
-join me, my love,
-to chase the storm
-and breathe the air
+join me, my love, to chase the storm and breathe the air
 For when we find the pale horse
-we will stand together, unafraid.
+We will stand together, unafraid.